ktripaldi/temperjs/README.md

 ### withTemper

-Components that use Temper states need some parent (preferably the root component) to be wrapped with the hoc `withTemper`.
+If you want to use Temper states, you need to wrap your component (preferably the root component) with the hoc `withTemper`.

 ```jsx
 import React from 'react';